Open House Festival

 In 1999 The Brady re-branded as The Brady Arts and Community Centre.

-This is The Brady's third time journey with Open House, giving us the opportunity to reveal its fascinating history and future.
+This is The Brady's third journey with Open House, giving us the opportunity to reveal its fascinating history and future.

 Online presence